Open House (1987 film)

-Open House is a 1987 American slasher film written and directed by Jag Mundhra, and co-written by David M. Evans, and starring Joseph Bottoms, Adrienne Barbeau and Mary Stavin.
+Open House is a 1987 American slasher film directed by Jag Mundhra and written by David M. Evans from Mundhra's original story.
+It stars Joseph Bottoms as a radio psychologist and Adrienne Barbeau as a real estate agent, who are under threat by a serial killer.

 Plot

 A teenage girl who was molested by her father calls David Kelley, a radio psychologist working for KDRX, and shoots herself on the air.
 Later, a real estate broker shows off a house to prospective buyers, and discovers the decomposing remains of another realtor in the washroom, the fourth victim of a psychopath dubbed the "Open House Killer".
 Outside Grant Real Estate, which David's girlfriend Lisa runs, someone digs through the trash, and takes discarded Seller Listings.
 The vagabond goes to one of the listed houses, and murders the realtor and buyer inside with a plunger that has had razor blades attached to it.
 The Open House Killer (who gives his name as "Harry") then calls David at KDRX, and opines that his victims deserved their fates.

 After an open house, Harry breaks into the property, and electrocutes the realtor with frayed wires.
 As Harry continues to make rambling calls to KDRX, a detective named Arnold Shapiro is assigned to work with the station to try and track Harry down.
 In an attempt to protect their employees, the real estate agencies institute new safety precautions, though these do little to deter Harry, who murders another agent by hanging her.